May 15-22, 2022

 You’ve got a few options for transportation to Bordeaux.
 The most convenient is to fly with an airline that flies right in the city (BOD).
 This may be the most expensive option.
 You may also consider paying less in airfare to fly to Paris with a fast train connection to Bordeaux.
 Keep in mind that Uniworld will provide transfers from the airport to the ship and return if you fly in or out on May 15 or 22.
 If you arrive via train, the ship is just a few minutes away by taxi with a cost of no more than 10 Euro.

 Northwest Travel accepts personal check, Visa or MasterCard for payment.
 We do not accept American Express or Discover Cards.
 Please make checks payable to Northwest Travel Service.

-The initial deposit is $1500 per person.
-A second deposit of $1500 per person is due August 1, 2019.
+The initial deposit is $2500 per person.
+Balance of payment is due September 30th, 2021.
 There is a discount for making each payment by check.
 Discounts range per stateroom.
 Grand Suite $550, Suites $450, French Balcony $260, Deluxe Stateroom $230 and Classic staterooms $200.
-The discount is taken on the final payment in January 2020.
+The discount is taken on the final payment in September.

-Balance of payment for the cruise is due by January 15, 2020.
+With the rescheduled departure of this cruise to May of 2022, balance of payment for the cruise is due by September 30, 2021.
 Check payments must be received by that date.
 If the initial deposit was paid by credit card, the balance of payment will be charged on or soon after this date, unless prior arrangements are made.